diogro/expressionVariance-manuscript/main.md

 Furthermore, genes involved with direct interaction with the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of environmentally responsive genes among the most variable.
 Given this strong link between function and variance, it is not surprising that the gene variance ranking is similar across data sets.

-One interesting aspect of the GO term analysis shown in @fig:skew_entropy and @fig:go_skewness is that there is no GO biological process term associated with enrichment for intermediate variance genes: the low-entropy terms have either positive or negative skew, never zero skew.
+One interesting aspect of the GO term analysis shown in [Figs @fig:skew_entropy] [and @fig:go_skewness] is that there is no GO biological process term associated with enrichment for intermediate variance genes: the low-entropy terms have either positive or negative skew, never zero skew.
 In other words, there is no annotated biological process for which the associated genes are kept at some intermediary level of variation.
 For the GO terms we used, either there is no relation between the transcriptional variance and the biological process, or there is a strong bias toward high or low-variance genes.
 This suggests that selective shaping of gene expression has two modes, corresponding with (1) biological processes under strong stabilizing selection (i.e., variance-reducing selection) or (2) biological processes under disruptive selection (i.e., variance-increasing selection).